HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 How to Obtain Prior Authorization

-To obtain prior authorization or to confirm that a network provider has obtained prior authorization, contact us by telephone at the telephone number listed on your health insurance identification card before the service or supply is provided to the member
+To obtain prior authorization or to confirm that a network provider has obtained prior authorization, contact us by telephone at the telephone number listed on your member identification card before the service or supply is provided to the member

 Failure to Obtain Prior Authorization